Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Sparkle.md

 The Speed you will want to build on your Sparkle will basically be that of the highest speed break point you can achieve, as Sparkle's Action Forward amount is only 50%.
 Compared to a unit with 100% Action Forward or immediate action, you are wasting AV waiting for the Damage dealer to act first before Sparkle can AF them; on top of having that first turn NOT buffed by Sparkle.
 - For most people, 160 SPD will be somewhat achievable and is a good speed break point to aim for.

-We recommend that you check the [[#10.
-Speed Tuning]] section in case that you're able to aim for one of the break points listed here, instead of just aiming for 160.
+We recommend that you check the [[Sparkle#10.
+Speed Tuning|Speed Tuning]] section in case that you're able to aim for one of the break points listed here, instead of just aiming for 160.
-View information on how SPD and the Turn-Based Combat in HSR works [[Turn-based Combat#Thresholds|here]].
+View information on how SPD and the Turn-Based Combat in HSR works [[../../02.
+Essential Guides/Turn-based Combat#Thresholds|here]].

 ## 3. RGM Relevancy:
 **Memory of Chaos, Pure Fiction and Apocalyptic Shadow**